Status: Bill 16 received royal assent on May 31, 2022.

 - specifically require a captive insurance company to be physically located in Alberta to ensure the province sees all the economic benefits of this new activity

 - allow Alberta-licensed captives to insure risks of a single entity (a company), members of an association (an industry group) or a knowledgeable client with complex insurance needs

-- If passed, Bill 16, the Insurance Amendment Act, 2022, will come into force on various dates.
+- The Insurance Amendment Act, 2022, came into force on royal assent.

 Was this page helpful?

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.